lion-packages/security/README.md

 ];
 ```

-The created object must be sent to the encode function to encrypt the data, additionally specify the `.env` properties which the function will use for data encryption. <br>
+The created object must be sent to the encode function to encrypt the data, additionally specify the `.env` properties which the function will use for data encryption <br>
-Note that the `AES_KEY` and `AES_IV` properties are extracted directly from the `.env` file.
+Note that the `AES_KEY` and `AES_IV` properties are extracted directly from the `.env` file

 ```php
 use LionSecurity\AES;